JerryFleming/PyDoc/library/ctypes.rst

    :class:`WinDLL` and :class:`OleDLL` use the standard calling convention on this platform.

-The Python :term:`global interpreter lock` is released before calling any function exported by these libraries, and reacquired afterwards.
+The Python :term:`解释器全局锁` is released before calling any function exported by these libraries, and reacquired afterwards.